 Mr. LeMenager stated we have a dockmaster who can do that.
-The thought was last thing at night he can moor them out and then bring them back in the morning to the docks, so they are moored only overnight.
+The thought was before he leaves for the day, he can moor them out and then bring them back in the morning to the docks, so they are moored only overnight.
 Now we will not have the problem of teenage boys lighting fires on the carpet.